-We estimate that we will receive net proceeds from this offering of million, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of million, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for the repayment of indebtedness of \$ million and for working capital and general corporate purposes.
 In addition, we believe that opportunities may exist from time to time to expand our current business through acquisitions of or investments in complementary products, technologies or businesses.
 While we have no current agreements, commitments or understandings for any specific acquisitions at this time, we may use a portion of our net proceeds for these purposes.
 See "Use of Proceeds" for more information.

 Each of J.P.
 Morgan Securities LLC and Barclays Capital Inc., two of the lead underwriters in this offering, is affiliated with a lender under our term loan facility and is therefore deemed to have a "conflict of interest" within the meaning of FINRA Rule 5121.
 As a result, this offering will be made in compliance with the applicable provisions of Rule 5121.
 Rule 5121 requires that no sale be made to discretionary accounts by underwriters having a conflict of interest without the prior written approval of the account holder and that a "qualified independent underwriter," as defined in the rule, has participated in the preparation of the registration statement and prospectus and exercised the usual standards of due diligence with respect thereto.
-Morgan Stanley & Co.
-LLC, or Morgan Stanley, is assuming the responsibilities of acting as the "qualified independent underwriter" in this offering.